 If you employ intrusive pop-up ads and interstitial ads, remove them as they deter users from reading or coming back to your page.

-It is paramount that you devote time and resources in publishing well founded, in-depth content that your audience will read and share multiple times.
+It is paramount that you devote time and resources in publishing well founded, in-depth content that your site visitors will read and share multiple times.

 What’s next in Search

 Fiskin reiterates that the bottom line of SEO is engagement.
-He explained; “if you deliver dramatically better engagement than your competitors, they will be hard- pressed to catch up with you in SERP.”
-We are already aware of the many changes Google has made, and there will most probably be ongoing changes within the next year.
+He explained; “if you provide far better engagement than your competitors, they will find it very hard to catch up with you in SERP.”
+We are already aware of the many changes Google has made, and there will most probably be ongoing changes within the year.
 Therefore it is crucial to have a plan underway for link building strategies and search engine optimisation to drive your sites amplification.